kikkomep/galaxy.datatypes.isa/README.md

 # galaxy.datatypes.isa #

-This repository supports both ISA-Tab and ISA-JSON data formats as Galaxy datatypes.
+This project aims to support both ISA-Tab and ISA-JSON data formats as Galaxy datatypes.

 ### How to install? ###